ProjectSidewalk/sidewalk-data-analysis/R/stats_for_paper.md

 ### IRR

-Our average (mean) IRR over the 7 rounds, by label type, is in the table below:
+NOTE: In these tables, the data is binary (not ordinal), and is at the street level (not 5 meter level).

-NOTE: In this table, the data is binary (not ordinal), and is at the street level (not 5 meter level).
+Our average (mean) IRR (kripp alpha) over the 7 rounds, by label type, is in the first table below, followed by the IRR in each round by label type:

 | label.type  | mean.kripp.alpha |
 |:------------|:-----------------|